algbio/panvc-founders/e-coli/README.md

 # E.coli experiment with natural reads and known variants

-This directory contains the scripts needed to run the E.coli experiment with natural reads.
+This directory contains the scripts needed to run the E.coli experiments with natural reads.

 ## Running the experiment